fmueller/twintip-storage/README.md

 Releases are pushed as Docker images in the [public Docker registry](https://registry.hub.docker.com/u/stups/):

-You can run Kio by starting it with Docker:
+You can run it with Docker:

     $ docker run -it stups/twintip-storage
-    $ docker run -it stups/twintip-crawler

 ## Requirements